 - Explore nature and plants through hands on experiments

 - Meet other science-curious students from all over Chicago

 - Interact with scientists and other staff who study and work with plants

 - Gain the skills to conduct scientific research and prepare a presentation

 - Learn about the Garden’s natural areas including our prairie, woods, and river

 - Have opportunities to visit the Chicago Botanic Garden

 Who can participate?

-Students who are currently in grades 7 through 9 and are enrolled in a Chicago Public School can participate.
-Students and parents must commit to all four weeks of the program and agree to provide their own transportation to and from the designated bus stops.
-Students who are from a racial or ethnic background that are underrepresented in the field of science (African American, Latino, and Native American) and who would benefit the most from college and career support (low-income, first generation to attend college) are encouraged to apply.
+Students who are currently in grades 6 through 9 and are enrolled in a Chicago Public School can participate.
+Students and parents must commit to all weeks of the program and attend an orientation with a parent or guardian prior to the start of the program.
+Students who are from a racial or ethnic background that is underrepresented in the field of science (African American, Latino, and Native American) and who would benefit the most from college and career support (low-income, first generation to attend college) are encouraged to apply.